Abelia Plants

 When to prune the Abelia Plant?

 The best time to prune them is in late winter or early spring.
 Use good hedge pruning shears to do the job.
-Early spring is also a good time to fertilize this plant use a good all-purpose 20-20-20 type fertilizer to help it come out of its winter color.
+Early spring is also a good time to fertilize this plant.
+Use a good all-purpose 20-20-20 analysis type fertilizer to help it come out of its winter color.

-Water every day for the first month at initial planting then cut back to every other day on a drip emitter system 30 minutes will work or if watering by hand apply about 4-5 gallons of water each time.
+Water every day for the first month after initial planting, then cut back to every other day on a drip emitter system, 30 minutes will work, or if watering by hand, apply about 4-5 gallons of water each time.

-Here are three varieties of Abelia Plants pictured below.
+Here are two varieties of Abelia Plants pictured below.
+Generally available at most local nurseries.

 The Kaleidoscope Abelia

-It is bright, golden yellow variegated green leaves.
+It has bright, golden yellow, variegated green leaves.
 With brilliant red stems that create a striking kaleidoscope color.
-It is low growing and compact in size making it perfect for an evergreen garden
+It is low-growing and compact in size, making it perfect for an evergreen garden

 You can see other types of Abelia at monrovia.com.